soundpress/RulesOfNYC/docs/c19/index.rst

 *§ 63-12 Vehicle – Equipment.* ::

-(a) Partition.
-An Agent must not dispatch a Taxicab unless it is equipped with a partition that isolates the Driver from the rear seat passengers in accordance with the specifications in 35 RCNY § 67-10 unless the Taxicab is exempt from the partition requirements under the general provisions of 35 RCNY § 58-35(b).
+(a) Vehicle Safety Equipment.
+An Agent must not dispatch a Taxicab unless it is in compliance with the provisions of 35 RCNY § 58-35.

 (b) Distress Signal.
 An Agent must not dispatch a Taxicab that is not equipped with a help or distress signaling light system, as required in 35 RCNY § 58-34(d) and in accordance with specifications established in 35 RCNY § 67-11.